cuhksam/emnlp2019.github.io/_pages/program/schedule.md

         - Towards Machine Reading for Interventions from Humanitarian-Assistance Program Literature  (&#35; 3718)
         - RUN through the Streets: A New Dataset and Baseline Models for Realistic Urban Navigation  (&#35; 4014)
         - Context-Aware Conversation Thread Detection in Multi-Party Chat  (&#35; 162)
+        - SciBERT: A Pretrained Language Model for Scientific Text  (&#35; 3115)

 ### Mini-Break